skaji/Mojo-Promise-Limiter/README.md

 # DESCRIPTION

-Mojo::Promise::Limitter allows you to limit outstanding calls to `Mojo::Promise`s.
+Mojo::Promise::Limiter allows you to limit outstanding calls to `Mojo::Promise`s.
 This is a Perl port of [https://github.com/featurist/promise-limit](https://github.com/featurist/promise-limit).

 # MOTIVATION